On June 8th, Patient Airlift Services (PALS) held its annual Above & Beyond Long Island event.

 The goals of the event are to recognize and thank the volunteer aviation community and on-the-road drivers who donate their time and resources.
 Without their unstinting support, there would be no PALS and no free PALS flights.
 The Talon Air Hangar located at the Republic Jet Center in Farmingdale, which was donated to PALS was decked out for the party, and what started out as an empty airplane hangar turned into a beautiful gala complete with cocktails, dinner and dancing.

 PALS had special guests who joined with PALS staff to share with the attendees just how meaningful a PALS flight can be.

-At the event, Sean told a story about accompanying PALS board member and volunteer PALS pilot, Joe Howley, on a PALS for Patriots mission and how it really affected him to watch how the PALS for Patriots program gave wounded veterans a lift and a moment of normalcy; and in the audience was Matt James, one of the veterans on that trip.
+At the event, Sean told a story about accompanying PALS board member and volunteer PALS pilot Joe Howley, on a PALS for Patriots mission and how it really affected him to watch how the PALS for Patriots program gave wounded veterans a lift and a moment of normalcy; and in the audience was Matt James, one of the veterans on that trip.
 Matt was so excited to hear that Sean was being honored that he traveled from Virginia to attend the event and join us.
 Matt spoke and recalled how deeply and incredibly the trip affected him.
-He is now a stanch supporter of the PALS for Patriots program and the PALS mission.
+He is now a staunch supporter of the PALS for Patriots program and the PALS mission.

 It was a wonderful evening spent celebrating PALS charitable aviation community and sharing our mission with all of our friends.